dure-one/jangbi/README.ko.md

 - WORK IN PROGRES
 * this project has not been tested.
+* running this script might break your system.

 # JANGBI(Device)
 this project is part of dure ecosystem.<br/>